103rd Infantry Regiment (United States): World War I

 The 2nd Maine was recalled into Federal Service on 18 June 1916, and served along the Mexico–United States border in Texas to guard against hostile raids.
 On 13 April 1917, elements of the 1st New Hampshire Volunteer Infantry were merged into the 2nd Maine to create the 103rd Infantry Regiment.
 The new regiment was placed in the 52nd Infantry Brigade (alongside the 104th Infantry Regiment) as part of the 26th Infantry Division, the "Yankee Division."
 The regiment served on the Western Front and was one of the first National Guard units in combat during the war.
 The 103rd served in the Champagne-Marne campaign where they had their first real taste of fighting, and went on to fight gallantly in the Aisne-Marne.
 The bloodied New Englanders continued the fight at the Battle of Saint-Mihiel, and in the momentous Meuse-Argonne Offensive, the largest and bloodiest operation of the war for the American Expeditionary Forces.

+Interwar period

+The 103rd Infantry arrived at the port of Boston on 6 April 1919 on the USS America and was demobilized 28 April 1919 at Camp Devens, Massachusetts.
+Per the terms of the National Defense Act of 1920, the 103rd Infantry was reconstituted in the National Guard in 1921, assigned to the 43rd Division, and allotted to the state of Maine.
+The regiment was reorganized on 22 November 1921 at Farmington, Maine, by consolidation of the 2nd and 3rd Infantry Regiments, Maine National Guard, and designated as the 171st Infantry; it was redesignated as the 103rd Infantry on 31 December 1921.
+The regimental headquarters was relocated in 1922 to Portland, Maine.
+The regiment conducted annual summer training most years at Camp Keyes, Augusta, Maine, and some years at Camp Devens or Fort Ethan Allen, Vermont.
+The regiment was inducted into active federal service on 24 February 1941 and moved to Camp Blanding, Florida, where it arrived on 13 March 1941.